-A half block down the calle in front of the Hotel Playa is a colorful eatery that calls itself the Gringo Lingo
+A half block down the calle, in front of the Hotel Playa ,is a colorful eatery that calls itself the Gringo Lingo

 A kid in front of the eatery, holds a menu, stands on the sidewalk and talks us inside for a meal and a Pacifico beer – one of Mazatlan’s gifts to the world.
 There is world class fishing in these waters that drew Hollywood stars in the 50’s, taking time off from the rigors of stardom and Los Angeles.
-You see photos of John Wayne and Robert Mitchem in brochures and huge marlin dangling from the end of ominous hooks connected to dock scales.
+You see photos of John Wayne and Robert Mitchem in travel brochures in local shops and huge marlin dangling from the end of ominous hooks connected to dock scales.

 This evening the three of us are enticed into the Gringo Lingo complete with bright primary school colors, hanging potted plants, and an extensive menu of Mexican and American favorites.
 There is only a handful of patrons when we enter and only a few come after we find a table.
 It is early in the evening and people are still recovering from sunburn and too many afternoon margaritas.

 This evening we try tortilla soup and chicken wings.
 Ordering food is a tricky business in Mexico even though menus show pictures and have food descriptions written in English as well as Spanish.